awsdocs/amazon-sns-developer-guide/doc_source/sns-india-register-with-trai.md

 + Your organization's Tax Deduction Account Number \(TAN\)\.
 + Your organization's Goods and Services Tax Identification Number \(GSTIN\)\.
 + Your organization's Corporate Identity Number \(CIN\)\.
 + A letter of authorization that gives you the authority to register your organization with Vilpower\.
 The Vilpower website includes a template that you can download and modify to fit your needs\.
 Vilpower charges a fee for completing the registration process\.
-Currently, this fee is ₹5900\.

 **To register your organization with the TRAI**